breatheco-de/assets-old/apis/reminders/README.md

 # Reminders API

-Setup and mantain reminders for the academy operations
+Setup and mantain reminders for the academy operations, you can check the active log for reminders here: [errors](https://assets.breatheco.de/apis/reminders/_data/errors.json) and [execution log](https://assets.breatheco.de/apis/reminders/_data/execution_info.json)

 #### Get all reminders
 ```